Cisco-Talos/clamav-documentation/src/manual/Development/libclamav.md

 You will find an example scanner application in the clamav source under `./examples`.

-In ClamaV 0.104+, you can build the example programs alongside ClamAV by configuring with `-D ENABLE_EXAMPLES=ON`.
+You can build the example programs alongside ClamAV by configuring with `-D ENABLE_EXAMPLES=ON`.

-Or, if you have ClamAV already installed, execute the following to compile it:
+Or, if you have ClamAV already installed, run a command like this to compile an example program:

 ```bash
 gcc -Wall ex1.c -o ex1 -lclamav